jelambrar96/resumes/markdown/jelambrar.md

 -------------------     ----------------------------

 **About me**
-I am Electronic Engineer from Universidad del Norte.
+I am Electronic Engineer from Universidad del Norte (Barranquilla, Colombia).
 I have experience on the field of Electronic Design and Embedded Systems, and I have skills developing applications using C, C++ and Java, as well as strong leadership abilities.
 Likewise, I am able to build and maintain satisfactory interpersonal relationships and assume responsibilities.